Hysteria: Modern perceptions

 For the most part, hysteria does not exist as a medical diagnosis in Western culture and has been replaced by other diagnoses such as conversion or functional disorders.
-The effects of hysteria as a diagnosable illness in the eighteenth and nineteenth centuries has had a lasting effect on the medical treatment of women's health.
+The effects of hysteria as a diagnosable illness in the 18th and 19th centuries has had a lasting effect on the medical treatment of women's health.
 The term hysterical, applied to an individual, can mean that they are emotional, irrationally upset, or frenzied.
 When applied to a situation not involving panic, hysteria means that that situation is uncontrollably amusing – the connotation being that it invokes hysterical laughter.

 Today, psychiatrists may use the term hysteria to refer to "human behavior in which the subjects act in ways that imitate physical or psychological disorders of a kind that draws medical and nursing attention to them".
 According to McHugh, psychiatrists maintain that hysteria (or "medically imitative behavioral displays") are a "vivid form of self-deception rather than a swindle".